 The research paper will be based on a subject of interest to you in the area of ethics, justice and social responsibility.
 The paper must be at least 8 pages in length (not including the cover page and bibliography) and must be type written (double spaced, 12 pt. font).
-In-text citations are required and a bibliography must be incorporated in the paper.
-(This assignment is worth 25% of the total grade)
+In-text citations (APA format preferred) are required and a bibliography must be incorporated in the paper.
+(This assignment is worth 30% of the total grade)